codersclub/DRKB/file/format/bmp_avi/index.md

 (I have beta version 1.0.0.0 ready, if anyone wants a copy of exe or source code, drop me a mail at mheydon@pgbison.co.za)

-For further info on AVI files I recommend you vist Ray\'s site at http://www.shrinkwrapvb.com/avihelp/avihelp.htm it really is a well written tutorial (even if it is in Visual Basic)
+For further info on AVI files I recommend you visit Ray\'s site at http://www.shrinkwrapvb.com/avihelp/avihelp.htm it really is a well written tutorial (even if it is in Visual Basic)